llambiel/letsecureme/post.md

 ## Security headers hardening

-Now, what about the content / behaviour of our website?
+Now, what about the content / behavior of our website?
 [Scott Helme](https://securityheaders.io/about/) did create a great HTTP response headers [analyser](https://securityheaders.io/) to asses the security grade of our content based on headers.

 If you test your current setup (ensure to test using HTTPS!) the result is, well... not so good: